Flwrian/JavaChessEngine/README.md

 - **Evaluation**: Develop a basic evaluation function to assess positions and improve decision-making.
 Focus on material balance, piece activity, king safety, pawn structure, mobility, piece-square tables midgame/endgame, etc.
 - **Legal moveGen only**: Implement a legal move generator (will result in a ~100% movegen speed increase).
 - **Feature Expansion**: Explore advanced features like neural network integration, machine learning, and adaptive play styles.

+## Thanks
+Special thanks to everyone in the Stockfish Discord community for their support and resources.